 Soppressata Provolone Cones.
 A fun and delicious holiday snack or appetizer made with provolone cheese, soppressata, thinly sliced radish, pepperoncini, and pine nuts.
 Easily customizable and ready in under 15 minutes, everyone will love these delicious little provolone cones.

 An Easy Holiday Appetizer

-Assuming you’re a meat lover and this hasn’t freaked you out, then I have a sneaking suspicion that you’ll love this fun and super fast appetizer.
-It really is the perfect little snack time appetizer for any and all occasions- from fancy to downright casual.
+If you love salty cured meat and mellow cheese, then I have a sneaking suspicion that you are going to love these yummy little provolone cones.
+Ready in under 15 minutes, these little guys are the perfect snack or appetizer for any and all occasions- from fancy to downright casual.

-In other news, on the way to drop my 4-year-old off at school the yesterday, I asked him what he wanted from Santa this year.
-His list was pretty long as he talked the entire 10-minute drive there, however, the key items I gathered from were this…
+On the way to drop my 4-year-old off at school yesterday (he’s now 6), I asked him what he wanted from Santa this year.
+His list was pretty long as he talked the entire 10-minute drive there, however, the key items included…

 1. One million Chevron cars (you know, the toy cars from the gas station)

 So, any of you out there know where I can pick up a jetpack?

 I mentioned to him that Santa may not be making those this year and he responded, “yes he is, Mommy!
 Obviously!”

 When I first tried Soppressata, it reminded me of larger, thinner slices of salami.
 Realizing I had no idea what I was eating, I decided to look up this delicious tasting cured meat on Wikipedia to find out what it’s all about,

 Soppressata Toscana, soppressata from Tuscany, is made from the leftover parts of the pig.
 First, the head is boiled for a few hours.
 When it is done, it is picked of meat and skin.
 All of the meat and skin, including the tongue, are chopped, seasoned, and then stuffed into a large casing.